 - The diagnosis is clinical.

-- CT scanning is not generally needed but may be used in atypical presentations such as an inferior pole abscess, or if the patient is high risk for a drainage procedure (eg bleeding disorder).
+- CT scanning is not generally needed but may be used in atypical presentations such as an inferior pole abscess, or if the patient is high risk for a drainage procedure (eg, a bleeding disorder).
 It may also be helpful to guide drainage in difficult cases.

 - One study of a case of peritonsillar abscess with uvular hydrops reported that ultrasound was a helpful investigation.